| | | | | |

 I’ve been watching Le Mans Ultimate since its rocky Early Access days.
 The v1.0 release on July 22, 2025 showed real progress.
 Studio 397 took rFactor 2’s pMotor 2.5 engine and built something impressive.
 Jimmy Broadbent said the GT3 cars “drive better than anything else”.
 That’s high praise when ACC exists as the dedicated GT3 sim.

 The technical foundation is solid here.
-You’re looking at 400Hz physics with matching FFB translation.
-Real Road 3.0 handles dynamic track evolution.
+The game features an industry-leading physics model with advanced dynamic track evolution.
 The hybrid systems use actual manufacturer data that’s under NDA.
 Weight transfer comes through clearly at the wheel.
 The GT3 and LMP2 cars communicate tyre grip levels particularly well.

 The caveat is that v1.0 launched without career mode.
 That strikes me as unusual for a “feature-complete” release.
 Studio 397 prioritised physics accuracy over traditional progression systems.
 Whether that’s the right call depends what you want.

-Content-wise, you’re getting the 2023 and 2024 FIA WEC seasons.
-That’s 17 base cars with 200+ livery variations.
-You’re covered for Hypercars, LMP2, GTE, and LMGT3 classes.
-The European Le Mans Series DLC arrived in September 2025.
-It added LMP3 and Silverstone to the mix.
+Content-wise, you’re getting the 2023 and 2024 FIA WEC seasons – 17 base cars with 200+ livery variations across Hypercars, LMP2, GTE, and LMGT3 classes.
+The ELMS DLC landed in December 2025, adding the Ginetta G60-LT-P1 ORECA LMP3 and Circuit Paul Ricard to the mix.

 After hundreds of hours in rFactor 2, this feels like vindication.
 Those of us who appreciated rF2’s handling despite its rough edges now have proof.
 The physics foundation was sound all along.